Published by Jeremy. Last Updated on October 23, 2023.

 But don't let the charity aspect fool you, this haunted house features six individual attractions that flow into one another such that as soon as the scares of one haunt finish, you're immediately ushered into the next with no reprieve.
 They really know how to get you.

 Each year the attraction rotates two or so haunts out, so there is always something new to experience.
 But just keep in mind that some of the scare zones are outside so you will be exposed to the elements as well as the frights!

 Hundred Acres Manor is located at 1 100 Acres Dr in Bethel Park.

 For those who want an even more intense haunted house, you should look no further than ScareHouse.
 This haunted house follows a very similar model to Hundred Acres Manor such that as soon as one themed haunt ends another begins.
 But unlike the outside style of Hundred Acres Manor, this one is entirely indoors for a much more intimate fright!

-The attraction boasts three unique haunts (one of which changes each year at a minimum) and an intensity that often wins them national recognition for some of the best frights.
+The attraction boasts an intensity that often wins them recognition for the best frights in the country!

-Or if you're like us and want something completely different, go for an after hours ScareHouse tour to find out how they do all the frights- but with the lights on!
+Or if you're like us and want something completely different, go for a behind the scenes ScareHouse tour to find out how they do all the frights- but with the lights on!